Rising (festival)

 Rising (stylised RISING) is a city-wide arts festival held in Melbourne, Australia.
 The festival was announced in 2020 as Melbourne's premier arts and culture festival, replacing the Melbourne International Arts Festival and White Night Festival, and is supported by the Victoria State Government.
 Following two attempts to launch the festival in 2020 and 2021 disrupted by the coronavirus pandemic, Rising has been held annually each June in Melbourne from 2022.
 The festival has received praise for the depth and variety of its events and First Nations programming, whilst also receiving critiques about its ability to capture the purpose and identity of its predecessors.
-The next Rising festival takes place 4–15 June 2025.

 History

 Origins and initial attempts

 Rising was conceived by co-artistic directors Gideon Obarzanek and Hannah Fox, both artists with previous directorial experience in the creative industries and arts festivals including Dark Mofo, the Melbourne Festival and Melbourne Fringe Festival.
 The festival was first proposed in 2020 as a replacement for the Melbourne International Arts Festival and White Night Festival, and received support from state Government agencies to provide $2 million in funding, seeking a expressions of interest for grants to local artists to contribute "ambitious", "unusual", and "radical" concepts specific to Melbourne that would contribute to the "night-time culture" concept of the festival.
 Rising's inaugural festival, scheduled to take place in August 2020, was delayed by the COVID-19 pandemic and postponed to 2021.

 In March 2021, a rescheduled program was announced for Rising, expected to occur over 26 May to 6 June.
 The program engaged 800 artists in over 130 events, intended to focus on "site-specific performance and large-scale public art, new collaborations in theatre and dance and novel line-ups in live music".
 The program included several installations and events in site-specific areas in the Birrarung, Chinatown, Arts District, Midtown and Satellite precincts, with the stated intent of developing "multiple connected experiences" across the city.
 A headline event for the festival was the installation A Miracle Constantly Repeated by artist Patricia Piccinini, an exhibition that utilised the Flinders Street Station Ballroom and was the first time the space was accessible to the public in 35 years.
 On 27 May 2021, the Victorian Government announced a public health directive and seven-day statewide lockdown to manage the effects of an abrupt outbreak in the coronavirus pandemic.
 The organisers immediately cancelled events and issued refunds during the lockdown, although several site installations remained in place for the duration of the festival.
 Plans to relaunch the festival in its second week in June were abandoned after the lockdown period was extended, leading to a cancellation of the remainder of the program.